DanielRichardson1/DanielRichardson1/README.md

 - Senior Computer Engineering Student at the University of Pittsburgh
 - Pursuing a focus in Autonomous Systems
 - Member of the Fredrick Honors College
-- In my free-time I build websites for small to medium sized businesses
 - Personal website: [click here!](https://www.google.com)
-- I’m currently open for an internship or a new job opportunity, this is [my resume](https://www.google.com)

 <br><br>